chromium/chromium/docs/contributing.md

-Please note here that a "reviewer" in this context is someone that not only provides comment on the CL but also someone who can approve the submission by providing a CR+1.
+Please note here that a "reviewer" in this context is someone that not only provides comment on the CL but also someone who can approve the submission by providing a "Code-Review +1".

 Reviewers must be [committers](https://www.chromium.org/getting-involved/become-a-committer/).
 Ideally they should be committers who are familiar with the area of code